 Threat monitoring includes several different features.
 Commonly, this service consists of constant monitoring across all networks and vulnerability scanning of access points for any interruptions or signs of malicious activity.

-From that point, any monitoring would let the administrator not only determine what is happening across the network at any given moment but also recognize any risks or breaches that are in place.
+From that point, any monitoring would let the administrator not only determine what is happening across the network at any given moment but also recognize any risks or possible password or breaches of login credential security that are in place.
 While doing so the administrator could address system vulnerabilities and build a security protocol that will best address these weak points in your system.

 Do You Need Security Threat Monitoring?

 Apart from some very small exceptions, the answer is clearly YES.
-Any institution managing any form of financial information or client is a major target for cybercriminals.
+Any institution managing any form of intercepted data, financial information, or client is a major target for cybercriminals.
 Neglecting your network unmonitored is the equivalent of being a sitting duck.

 A typical misunderstanding that many small firms have is that their data is not precious to would-be hackers or just not worth their efforts or time.
 This mindset could make you an easy victim.
 One of the principal reasons you need cyber threat monitoring is because most cybercriminals take the path of least friction.
 You need to understand that you are facing the same cyber threats as large companies even though you probably have a fraction of the resources to deal with them.